 SEVEN was eventually performed two years later at the first edition of Women in the World (2010) in New York City with Meryl Streep, among others, reading the play.
 It has been staged throughout the world since.

-After SEVEN, 37East worked often with the Women’s Forum on cultural content, including: street artist Panmela Castro; artists Betsabée Romero; singers Angélique Kidjo and Daniela Mercury; actresses Mariana Ximenes, Altair Jarabo, Martha Higareda, and Olga Segura; musical conductor Alondra de la Parra; Despacito co-author Erika Ender; and with pianists, opera and children singers.
+After SEVEN, 37East worked often with the Women’s Forum on cultural content, including: street artist Panmela Castro; artist Betsabée Romero; singers Angélique Kidjo and Daniela Mercury; actresses Mariana Ximenes, Altair Jarabo, Martha Higareda, and Olga Segura; musical conductor Alondra de la Parra; Despacito co-author and singer Erika Ender; pianist Marie-Agathe Charpagne; and with opera and children singers.

 - Develop partnership with DVF